mlisook/paper-input-place/README.md

 ### required
 Indicates to the control that selection of a place is mandatory and that an empty input is not valid.

-## Methods - Convenience Functions
+## Methods
+Convenience functions.
 While not needed for the main purpose, the user entering a place, you may have existing data you need to geocode for use in the element.
 We make these functions available here since the Google API is already loaded.